mellywebby/100-days-of-code/log.md

 **Today's Progress**: Learned about state and hidden state in Jupyter Notebook, read up on markdown syntax, and created some markdown cells.

 **Thoughts:** I also did some more planning for my C project, EachCent.
 I really want to make sure that I plan out the structure of the project well enough so new features can be implemented with ease.

+### Day 15: October 17, 2020

+**Today's Progress**: Installed Jupyter Notebook and learned a bit more about it.

+**Thoughts:** I was taken aback when I launched Jupyter Notebook and saw all of my personal computer files there.
+After some googling, I realized that I just had to launch the notebook from a different folder.
+I didn't complete the first course today like I had originally planned, so I'm feeling a little bit disapointed.

+### Day 16: October 18, 2020

+**Today's Progress**: Started working on a guided project using Jupyter Notebook.
+The project is to analyze Apple Store and Google Play Store data to determine the types of apps that generate the most ad revenue.

+**Thoughts:** It feels great to be working with thousands of rows of data.
+I'm starting to find large data sets less intimidating as I progress through this course.
+I am completing the Data Analyst in Python path on Dataquest.
+I failed to mentioned this earlier.
+Better late than never.